Back on My Buck Shit Vol. 2: Change of Plans: Background

 Due to contract issues with G-Unit Records and a feud with label head 50 Cent, Young Buck could not release a new album.
-So with help from Drumma Boy and Drum Squad Records, Buck got together and they released an official mixtape for the streets through Young Buck's record label Ca$hville Records and Drumma Boy's label Drum Squad Records.
+With help from Drumma Boy and Drum Squad Records, Buck released an official mixtape for the streets through his record label Ca$hville Records and Drumma Boy's label Drum Squad Records.
 The mixtape sold 70,000 copies in the first week of its release.
-As of 2011 it has sold up to 500,000 copies, which was certified gold record sales.
+As of 2011, it has sold up to 500,000 copies, which was certified gold record sales.